Top Ethical Issues in Digital Marketing To Solve in 2025

 Marketers should explain why they are gathering personal data and how it will help them create more relevant and valuable advertisements.
 This is especially true when customers may not understand why a particular piece of information is required.

-3. Put the competition to shame
+Put the competition to sham

-Put the competition to shame
+Put the competition to sham

-Comparison marketing is another ethical problem.
+Comparative marketing is another ethical problem.

 And, as long as you don't go too far, there's nothing wrong with a little healthy competition.
 In general, it's preferable to highlight the advantages of your product rather than criticize others.
 And anything you say has to be accurate, or you'll lose all credibility.